Mehemea ka moemoeā ahau, ko ahau nake, Mehemea ka moemoeā tātou, ka taea e tātou.

 - To work closely with other government agencies to help improve outcomes and focus for wāhine Māori.

-The Mana Wāhine roopū was formally established in November 2019, following the appointment of its members:
+The Mana Wāhine roopū was formally established in November 2019.

 - Kaiwhakahaere Matua (Director): Nicola Ngawati (Ngāpuhi, Ngāti Hine)